kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Deploying and Sharing Player Plugins

 When your plugin code and optional CSS files are ready, you will need to prepare the plugin for deployment.
-It is recommended to [minify your Javascript and CSS files](https://developers.google.com/speed/docs/insights/MinifyResources) for faster load time.
+We recommend that you {% extlink minimize your Javascript and CSS files https://developers.google.com/speed/docs/insights/ %} for faster load time.
-When you deploy the player plugin files on a server to be accessible to the Player, consider the following:
+When you deploy the Player plugin files on a server so that they are accessible to the Player, consider the following:

-1. Host the external files on a dedicated server, preferably a CDN for best performance, and ensure your server has [CORS headers](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabling loading assets from other domains
+1. Host the external files on a dedicated server, preferably a CDN for best performance, and ensure your server has {% extlink CORS headers https://en.wikipedia.org/wiki/Cross-origin_resource_sharing %} enabling loading assets from other domains.
-2. Make sure you set the correct relative links or full paths in your Flashvars settings
+2. Make sure you set the correct relative links or full paths in your Flashvars settings.
-3. Ensure that your assets could be loaded from both http and https, and when directing the Player to load the assets, use protocol agnostic URL notation (`://` instead of `http://`).
-Also ensure that your server has a valid SSL certificate.
+3. Verify that your assets can be loaded from both http and https, and when directing the Player to load the assets, use a protocol agnostic URL notation (`://` instead of `http://`).
+Also make sure that your server has a valid SSL certificate.
-4. If you need to load more than one icon, consider using an icon font
+4. If you need to load more than one icon, consider using an icon font.
-5. If you need to load more than one image, use [CSS sprite sheets](https://css-tricks.com/css-sprites/)
+5. If you need to load more than one image, use {% extlink CSS sprite sheets https://css-tricks.com/css-sprites/ %}.

 ### MediaWiki and jQuery Libraries

-The Kaltura Player uses jQuery which means you can use jQuery statements in your code without worrying about loading the jQuery library yourself.
+The Kaltura Player uses jQuery, which means that you can use jQuery statements in your code without worrying about loading the jQuery library yourself.

-The Player also includes the MediaWiki library that can be referenced anywhere in the code by using the mw global variable.
+The Player also includes the MediaWiki library, which can be referenced anywhere in the code by using the mw global variable.
-The MediaWiki library provides utility functions to detect browsers and devices, time manipulation, formatters and additional utilities.
+The MediaWiki library provides utility functions to detect browsers and devices, time manipulation, formatters, and additional utilities.

-> To learn more about which methods are available via the MediaWiki library, [explore the library code on GitHub](https://github.com/kaltura/mwEmbed/tree/master/modules/MwEmbedSupport/mediawiki).
+> To learn more about which methods are available via the MediaWiki library, {% extlink check out the library code on GitHub https://github.com/kaltura/mwEmbed/tree/master/modules/MwEmbedSupport/mediawiki %}.

 ## Player Plugins Architecture

 ### Loading the Plugin Scripts via Player Embed

-In order to load the plugin code in the Kaltura Player, host the plugin files in a server that will be accessible to the Player, and reference the plugin in the embed code Flashvars (or in the Player UIConf using Studio):
+To load the plugin code in the Kaltura Player, host the plugin files in a server that will be accessible to the Player, and reference the plugin in the embed code Flashvars (or in the Player UIConf using Studio) as follows:

 ```javascript
 kWidget.embed({